cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 var rectangle = new Rectangle(3, 4);
 System.out.println(rectangle.area());
 ```
-This program prints out `12`, as expected.
+This program prints out `12`, because we call this rectangle's methods using
+the data contained in its fields.

-We can also make new classes which inherit from another one,
+We can also make new classes which inherit from another;
 for example:
 ```java
 class Square extends Rectangle {